apodgorny/gptfy/README.md

 ---

-## BaseModel Class
+## Model Class

 ### Overview
-`BaseModel` serves as a base class for different model implementations.
+`Model` serves as a base class for different model implementations.
 It handles the interaction with OpenAI's API, tracking usage, and updating conversation states.

 ### Initialization
-To create an instance of `BaseModel`, the following parameters are required:
+To create an instance of `Model`, the following parameters are required:

 - `model` (dict): A dictionary containing model details such as model name, prices, and token limits.
 - `conversation` (Conversation): A reference to the associated `Conversation` instance.